Making a living from home, using your voice and choosing your own hours. It sounds like a dream. But for thousands globally, it’s a daily reality.

 If it’s for an organization that does charity work, helps people and has no budget for voiceover, I’d do it for free.

-As a word of caution, one must always be watchful with the last point since this can be easily exploited by unscrupulous clients.
+As a word of caution, one must always be watchful with the last point since unscrupulous clients can easily exploit this.
 Meanwhile, some expressed willingness to do free work for passion projects and as a way to beef up their resumés.

-Stephen Weese (@steveracercom) has some words of wisdom for those who are just starting out:
+Stephen Weese (@steveracercom) has some words of wisdom for those who are just starting:

 I tell my new students that it’s up to them, but at first to get some credits it is worth it.
 However, you have to tell yourself that there is a stopping point for that and then stick to it.